SkyAphid/PaletteSwapper/README.md

 #C1B588
 #4F382F
 ```
 This is the example syntax file included with the project.
-You can click the link above to view it as well.
+You can click the link above to view and download it as well.
+These files must be saved as .txt files.

 ***Step-by-step tutorial:***
 - At the top of the file, insert the base colors to be replaced that are in the file you wish to recolor.